bduggan/raku-jupyter-kernel/README.md

   the output cell as HTML, but stdout as LaTeX.

   * `%% bash`: Interpret the cell as bash.  stdout becomes the contents of the next cell.
-Behaves like Perl 6's built-in `shell`.
+Behaves like Raku's built-in `shell`.

   * `%% run FILENAME`: Prepend the contents of FILENAME to the contents of the current cell (if any) before execution.